Why Was The ‘GRA’ Award Set Up?

 - Strong / interesting characterisation.

-- At least one author in each category (Junior and Senior) would be Irish or living in Ireland.
+- At least one shortlisted author would be Irish or living in Ireland.

 The winning authors will be determined by the second level students (in Ireland and in International Schools abroad) who vote for their favourite book on the shortlist.
 There will be two winning authors – one from each category – i.e. one Junior and one Senior.
 Voting forms and online voting links will be on the “Rating Forms” page of this website https://greatreadsaward.com .